wyattzheng/jigsaw-rpc/README.md

 ## Introduction

-jigsaw-rpc is an RPC framework written in TypeScript, it implements RPC used completely Node.js Socket API to ensure the performance of calling a remote method.
+jigsaw-rpc is an RPC framework written in TypeScript, it implements RPC used completely Node.js UDP Datagram API to ensure the performance of calling a remote method.

 The API of jigsaw-rpc is designed to easy to use.